hbarve1/voice-to-text/README.md

 1. Open a terminal and navigate to the `ROOT` directory of repo.
 2. Run `npm install` to install the dependencies.
 3. Set the `VITE_SERVER_REALTIME_URL` environment variable in the `.env` file.
-4. Run `npm run serve -- app` to start the frontend application.
+4. Run `npm run serve -- web-app` to start the frontend application.

 ### Backend Application